 These are often much cheaper than tests you’ll find elsewhere.
 For example Jet2’s website links to tests available for £75.
 Tui’s recommended supplier charges £70 for a test that costs £105 if you click through from Virgin Atlantic’s website.

-When we looked in early December, we found London Gatwick Airport’s new drive-through test centre offers the cheapest PCR tests from £60 per passenger.
+When we looked in early March, we found London Gatwick Airport’s drive-through test centre offers the cheapest PCR tests from £60 per passenger.
 These are taken by a clinician.
-The most expensive standard test we found, at a clinic in London, was £214 – that’s a difference of £616 for a family of four.
+The most expensive test we found in London, with a standard 48-hour turnaround, was £214 – that’s a difference of £616 for a family of four.